Our Commitment to Sustainability

 The Gender Pay Gap reporting regulations came into full effect for the first time in the UK in 2018.
 All employers with over 250 staff – in the private, public or non-profit sectors – must comply with the UK Government’s gender pay gap reporting requirements on an annual basis.
-This is the second report we have published.

 Modern Slavery Act